Ian Gilmour, Baron Gilmour of Craigmillar: Early life

 Gilmour was born in London on 8 July 1926, the son of stockbroker Lieutenant Colonel Sir John Gilmour, 2nd Baronet, and his wife, Victoria, a granddaughter of the 5th Earl Cadogan.
 His parents divorced in 1929, and his father married Mary, the eldest daughter of the 3rd Duke of Abercorn.
 The family had land in Scotland and he inherited a substantial estate and shares in Meux's Brewery from his grandfather, Admiral of the Fleet, the Hon.
 Sir Hedworth Meux.
 They lived in the grounds of Syon Park in London, with a house in Tuscany.

 Gilmour was educated at Eton College and read history at Balliol College, Oxford.
+He was a member of the Bullingdon Club, an exclusive all-male dining club for Oxford University students.
 He served with the Grenadier Guards from 1944 to 1947.
 He was called to the bar at Inner Temple in 1952 and was a tenant in the chambers of Quintin Hogg for two years.

 He bought The Spectator in 1954 and was its editor from 1954 to 1959.
 He sold The Spectator to the businessman Harold Creighton in 1967.
 The Daily Telegraph wrote that his editorship had livened up the magazine "publishing new writers such as Bernard Levin and Katharine Whitehorn and taking a strong liberal reforming stance on moral issues such as the death penalty, abortion and homosexuality; he also castigated Eden over Suez."
 He had written an editorial denouncing the invasion of Suez as an "act of aggression".